ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 Where *y<sup>\*</sup><sub>i, q, t</sub>* is the corrected value and rounded to the nearest whole number.

-Once the principal target variable has been corrected, all other monetary values returned will be automatically correct by the same method as described above, if the user has enabled this.
-Else, no other values are corrected for the responder.
+Once the principal target variable has been corrected, all other monetary values, the remaining target variables, for a given contributor will be automatically corrected by the same method as described above.

 ## 8.0 Future Enhancements